Introduction

 DORA adopts a holistic approach, targeting a wide spectrum of financial entities within its regulatory scope.

-• ICT Providers: Additionally, IT service providers that serve financial institutions, may now fall under DORA, if they are classified as “critical ICT providers”.
+- ICT Providers: Additionally, IT service providers that serve financial institutions, now fall under DORA, with additional requirements if they are classified as “critical ICT providers”.
 The criteria for this classification, to be further specified by the European Supervisory Authorities (ESAs), primarily depend on how critical the services provided are to the financial market, the extent of dependency on the ICT provider, and the ease with which they can be replaced.

 This extensive scope is crucial as it ensures that the entire financial ecosystem, including its supporting ICT infrastructure, adheres to uniform resilience standards, thereby significantly reducing systemic risk and enhancing the overall stability of financial markets across Europe.